allison-payne/dependency-visualizer/README.md

 ## Usage

+1. **Load your dependency data** using one of two methods:
-1. Upload your lockfile (package-lock.json, yarn.lock, or pnpm-lock.yaml) using the file selector
+   - **Upload from your device**: Choose a lockfile (package-lock.json, yarn.lock, or pnpm-lock.yaml) using the file selector
+   - **Fetch from GitHub**: Enter a GitHub repository URL (or just 'owner/repo'), specify branch and lockfile type

 2. Explore your dependency graph using mouse, touch, or keyboard interactions:
    - **Zoom**: Mouse wheel / pinch gesture / zoom buttons
    - **Pan**: Click and drag on empty space / touch and drag